pjtunstall/almondala/README.md

 ## Usage

 - Arrow keys to pan.
+- X to zoom in.
 - Z to zoom out.

+- Click on a point of the Mandelbrot to move it to the center of the canvas.
-- X to zoom in.
+- Double click to move and zoom.
+- Drag a point of the Mandelbrot move it to a new location on the canvas.